This primer is divided into 6 sections:

 The test of the simple slope is a t-test with t equal to the simple slope divided by its standard error, with (N - k - 1) degrees of freedom, where N is the sample size and k is the number of predictors including the interaction term.
 In our example, that would be:

-...for the simple slope corresponding to Zlow.
-In this case, the slope is significantly negative at alpha = .05.
+...for the simple slope corresponding to Zhigh.
+In this case, the slope is significantly positive at alpha = .05.
 Aiken & West (1991) describe an easy way to do this test of a simple slope using any statistical software capable of MLR:

 This question can be answered by looking at the p-value of the interaction effect.
 If the interaction is significant, then any two simple slopes are significantly different from one another.
 This may seem strange, but remember that the question we are trying to answer is "does the dependence of Y on X depend on the level of Z for hypothetical people at different levels of Z?"
 The answer is "yes" if the interaction is significant.